 Our Hannibal Cement Plant co-processes both liquid and solid hazardous waste as a fuel source.
-Our Davenport Cement Plant uses alternative fuels from surrounding industrial facilities, including items like off-spec seeds, used tires, used oil, by-products from nearby manufacturing, and materials that would otherwise be landfilled.
-Our subsidiary, Green America Recycling, is a key component to sourcing, securing, and implementing our alternative fuel usage.
-On average, 38.2% of our cement plants' energy came from alternative fuel in 2022.
-Equating to the amount of power that an estimated 9,685 American homes use in one year.
+Our Davenport Cement Plant uses alternative fuels from surrounding industrial facilities, including items like off-spec seeds, used tires, used oil, by-products from nearby manufacturing, and materials that would of the plants fossil fuel consumption was repaced with non-hazardous waste.

+otherwise be landfilled.
+Our subsidiary, Green America Recycling, is a key component to sourcing, securing and implementing our alternative fuel usage.
+On average, 45.7% thermal substitution rate (TSR) at our cement plants in 2023.
+Equating to the amount of power that an estimated 10,000 American homes use in one year.

 Summit's cement alternative fuel rate is distinguishing in comparison to the average U.S. industry rate of 25%.
-We have made advancements in recent years to accept more diverse materials, increase our alternative fuel percentages use, and divert thousands of pounds of waste from landfills.
+We have made advancements in recent years to accept more diverse materials, increase our alternative fuel percentages use and divert thousands of pounds of waste from landfills.
 In 2022, Summit embarked upon a further expansion of its Green America Recycling Facility to increase our future proportion of alternative fuels.
-In 2023 GAR operations will be expanded, allowing the plant to replace approximately 55% of its fossil fuel consumption with non-hazardous waste.
+In 2023 GAR operations continued to be expanded, allowing the plant to replace approximately 55% of its fossil fuel consumption with non-hazardous waste.
 This expansion is a crucial element of Continental Cement's Sustainability objectives and aligns with its Carbon Reduction Commitment and roadmap.